0xaswanth/PRODIGY_CS_01/README.md

 # Start the program
 main()
 Acknowledgments
-Prodigy InfoTech for providing the opportunity to work on this internship task.
+Prodigy InfoTech for the opportunity to work on this task.